The Home Sale Tax Exemption

 If a Sale Will Exceed the Home Sale Tax Exemption

-The sale of your house could exceed the capital gains exclusion you can receive.
+The sale of your house might exceed the capital gains exclusion.
 If this is the case, consider alternative ways of structuring the use and ownership of your home to maximize the possible exclusions.

 Questions About the Home Sale Tax Exemption?
 Ask an Attorney